Structural Bioinformatics Library

 export PYTHONPATH=${PYTHONPATH}:${SBL_DIR}/python

-Examples and test compilation
+Integration and unit test compilation

-> cmake \</path/to/sbl/directory\> -DSBL_EXAMPLES=ON -DSBL_TESTS=ON
+> cmake \</path/to/sbl/directory\> -DSBL_UNIT_TESTS=ON -DSBL_INTEGRATION_TESTS=ON

 > make